rust-stuco/homeworks/week2/getownedlab_ref/README.md

 read through the book and stew with the concepts a bit.

-If you find yourself getting stuck, it might be good to take a small break and just go over the borrow checker's rules.
+If you find yourself getting stuck, it might be good to take a small break and go over the borrow checker's rules.

 Remember to always read the error message that the compiler gives you, and as always, we encourage you to reach out for help!